XRRCA/Introduction-to-Ambisonics-with-Reaper-Workshop/README.md

+# Introduction to Ambisonics with Reaper Workshop
+A brief introduction to working in Digital Audio Workstations (DAWs) with Reaper, and how to create 360 immersive soundscapes using Ambisonics through the IEM-Plugin Suite.

-# Reaper template using IEM Plugin Suite
+## Reaper template using IEM Plugin Suite
  for mixing HOA (Higher Order Ambisonics) at home using headphones (Binaural)

  ### How to download